priestd09/corda/docs/source/key-concepts-states.rst

 The vault
 ---------

-Each node on the network maintains a **vault** where they track all the current and historic states that they are aware of, and which are relevant to them:
+Each node on the network maintains a *vault* - a database where the node tracks all the current and historic states that it is aware of, and which it considers to be relevant:

 .. image:: resources/vault-simple.png